 Introduction to Fabric non-woven Grow Bags

 With all the home quarantines in the first half of 2020, there was a huge uptake in hobbies among people who were confined to their home and garden.
 Of these hobbies there was a large upsurge in gardening, at a level never witnessed before.
-As many could not go out to malls and big stores, so online shopping sales exploded.
+Many people could not go out to malls and big stores, so online shopping sales exploded.
 People with small gardens or even just balconies wanted to try their hand at growing their own fruit and vegetables.
-After all many had lots of time on their hands.
+After all they had lots of time on their hands.

 The container garden revolution had already being with us for decades, and it was only normal that this is what the ‘new gardeners’ were going try.
 There was one problem, and that was the shipping of large 5 – 100 gallon plastic containers was prohibitively expensive because of their size or should I say bulk.

 Enter the fabric grow bag.
-One dozen 7 gallon grow bags can be folded into a small package, and shipping cost is minimal and usually free to the customer.
+One dozen 7 gallon grow bags can be folded into a small package, and the shipping cost is minimal or free to the customer.
 These non woven fabric grow bags have been around for 40 years, but it is only in the last 5 years or so, that they have became popular.
-They now come in many colors, for the flamboyant to the reserved.
-Fabric grow bags come in many sizes from 1 gallon to 30 gallons or even a 100 gallon bag if you are growing something very large.
+They now come in many colors, from the flamboyant to the reserved.
+Fabric grow bags come in many sizes usually from 1 gallon to 30 gallons and even a 100 gallon bag if you are growing something very large.
 We recommend Vivosun brand, as they are made from 300g non-woven fabric.
 I have put a calculator below so as you can find the volume of your bag based on measurements.
 You can input metric or imperial, and select whether you want the output to be in litres or gallons.

 There are even grow bags with a front door for growing root crops such as potatoes.
 This allows the gardener to remove some of the potatoes and then close the door to allow the smaller ones to continue growing

 What are the advantages of using grow bags?

 Shipping & Storage